Affiliated Study Abroad Program

 Affiliated programs are not Naropa credits and are considered consortium agreement credits which count toward your 60 transfer credit allotment.
 For an SIT program, you will receive a transcript from SIT.
-From a Living Routes program, you will receive a transcript from the University of Massachusetts Amherst.
-You will be required to request a transcript be sent from one of these institutions to Naropa University.
-For Undergraduate students, only 60 credits can be transferred in and/or received through a consortium agreement (like SIT, Living Routes).
-Like Dragons, these credits will count as elective credit.
+You will be required to request a transcript be sent from SIT directly to Naropa University.
+For Undergraduate students, only 60 credits can be transferred in and/or received through a consortium agreement (like SIT).
+These credits will count as elective credit.

 For graduate students, the limit is six credits from another school, although you will need prior approval from your department and advisor.
 Your advisor will help you decide if the courses taken will be counted as electives for your program.
 Please note: You must have a C or better for courses to be accepted to Naropa.

-What does it cost to study abroad on one of our affiliated programs?
+What does it cost to study abroad at SIT?

-Each SIT or Living Routes program varies in cost, so please visit the program pages for a complete description and cost of each program.
-You will pay the program/tuition fee directly to SIT or Living Routes.
+Each SIT program varies in cost, so please visit the program pages for a complete description and cost of each program.
+You will pay the program/tuition fee directly to SIT.
 You will also pay a $25 per credit consortium fee directly to Naropa.
 If taking a full-time student course load, students are allowed to use their federal financial aid towards our affiliated study abroad programs, although institutional aid will not apply.
-You will also be responsible for a non-refundable application fee that is paid directly to SIT or Living Routes.
+You will also be responsible for a non-refundable application fee that is paid directly to SIT.